Are you thinking about cycling to work? Here's why we think this could be the start of a habit of a lifetime.

 Boost your health and fitness

-According to a study published in the British Medical Journal last year, cycle commuting lowers the risk of cancer and cardio-vasular disease.
+According to a study published in the British Medical Journal, cycle commuting lowers the risk of cancer and cardiovascular disease.

 Cardio, strengthening and toning become part of your regular working day.
 'I love that I have summer-ready legs all year' says Commercial Assistant Jenny Puszkar.